 You don’t really need a super high-powered telescope to see the Phantom galaxy, but you do need an inky dark night, transparent sky and dark-adapted eyes.
 Every March, when it’s technically possible (though difficult) to spot all the Messier objects in one night, M74 is one that is commonly missed.
 Here’s more about the annual Messier Marathon, with tips on how to spot M74.

-Bottom line: The moon on the night of January 8, 2014 can help you find the three noticeable stars of the constellation Aries the Ram.
+Bottom line: The moon on the nights of January 25 and 26, 2015 can help you find the three noticeable stars of the constellation Aries the Ram.
 And then – after the moon moves away from this part of the sky – those three stars could (if you had a telescope) help you find the Phantom galaxy, M74.